Code-Institute-Submissions/marco-deb/README.md

 Contents of the home page:

-- On the home page there is a large banner image of A person meditation in beautiful nature.
+- On the home page there is a large banner image of A person meditating in beautiful nature.
 The purpose is that the user instantly will know that this page is about meditation and personal development.
 There’s text on the banner image that reveals that this website offers courses, books and meditations.
 (See image below)

 ![Banner image](assets/readme-images/banner-image.png)